vuex-orm/plugin-axios/docs/guide/usage.md

 ]
 ```

-Vuex ORM Axios will automatically save this data to the store, and the users entity in the store may now look like:
+Vuex ORM Axios will automatically save this data to the store, and the users entity in the store may now look like the following:

 ```js
 {